Cyrilvallez/TextWiz/paper.md

 As one can observe, it is mush easier with `TextWiz`, and beginners do not have to worry about any details, be it proper tokenization, chat template, best dtype, torch device, end of sequence (eos) tokens, etc...

+# Acknowledgements

+This project has not received any external funding.

 # References